HackusatePvP/RenEngine/README.md

             System.exit(0);
         });

-        // Render your first view/container for the application.
-        Container container = new HomeView().getContainer();

-        // Add the container to the window. window.addContainer(container);

         // This will create a system tray icon (Optional) FXTrayIcon icon = new FXTrayIcon(window.getStage(), new File(App.getAppDirectory(), "logo.png"), 128, 128);

         // Handle exiting from the icon (Optional) icon.addExitItem("Exit", e -> {
             Platform.exit();